sbfedevs/anagrams/README.md

 - Email that github link back to the email address you received this challenge from.

 **Definitions:**
-- Anagram: a word formed by rearranging the letters of another, such as cinema, formed from iceman.
+- Anagram: a word formed by rearranging the letters of another, such as 'cinema', formed from 'iceman'.

 **Functional Requirements:**
 - Use Node and express for the webserver.